rogerpro/ClearStep/README.md

 # ClearStep

-A web app to help you organizing your & your client/provider tasks, and more.
+A web app to help you organizing your client/provider & your own tasks.
 Made with [CakePHP 3](https://github.com/cakephp/cakephp).

 - Both for professional & personal tasks, as a TO DO list.
 - Set deadlines, tags & comments for your pending tasks using tickets.
 - Log your working/whatever sessions and link them with your tickets (or just keep them standalone).
 - Get app & email alerts when something happens (new ticket, changed ticket, deadline approaching, overtime dedicated to a project, etc).

-Great to be installed as an extranet.
+Great to be installed as an extranet webapp.

 ## Installation